Radiology Residents hold appointments as Veterinary Resident

 Instructors.
 All of these appointments are funded by Texas A&M

 University to provide patient care and teaching assistance in the

 clinical programs of the College of Veterinary Medicine.
+All

-for Foreign Veterinary Graduates (ECFVG) or the Program for the
+Foreign Veterinary Graduates (ECFVG) or the Program for the

 Assessment of Veterinary Education (PAVE).

 The diagnostic imaging (radiology) residency is a three-year

 program designed to prepare the individual for successful

 completion of the American College of Veterinary Radiology (ACVR)

 qualifying and certifying exams and for competent entry level